-They function as biological catalysts that speed up chemical reactions in cells.
+Enzymes are globular proteins that function as biological catalysts that speed up chemical reactions in biological processes.

-- Substrates are the substances to which enzymes bind and act upon. - Active site is the region on the enzyme's surface to which substrates bind. - The activity of enzymes relies on the concepts of molecular motion and collision, in other words, substrates and enzymes must "collide" with one another due to their individual motion (kinetic energy).
-The more collisions between enzyme and substrate, the faster the reaction occurs. - A proposed model for enzyme binding is the lock-and-key model: because of the particular shape of an enzyme's active site, only a specific substrate can bind to it (as a key fits a lock).
-Thus, each enzyme catalyses a specific reaction
+- Substrates are substances acted upon by enzymes. - Active site is the region on the enzyme to which substrates bind and where catalysis occurs. - The activity of enzymes relies on the concepts of molecular motion and collision, in other words, substrates and enzymes must "collide" with one another due to their individual motion (kinetic energy).
+The more collisions between enzyme and substrate, the faster the reaction occurs. - Enzymes speed up reactions without getting consumed by the process, meaning they can speed up many reactions.